by Martin Maenza

 “You’re a regular Sherlock Holmes,” Hank said.
 “Now we need to shush.
 I think I see them approaching the quarry.”
 The four carefully watched from their hidden spot.

-Andrei Szackas now wore a gray plastic-metal-mix uniform with red boots and gloves.
+Andrei Szackas now wore a gray plastic and metal uniform with red boots and gloves.
 Its shoulders had a similar red chest and back plate with a red helmet attached to it.
 His facial features were slightly distorted by the tinted gray face-plate of the helmet.
 Szackas turned to Sonar.
 “Shall we proceed to the quarry floor?” he asked, his voice slightly distorted.
 There was a very low hum sound as the armor lifted Szackas off the ground.

 Sonar smiled as he saw the suit had flight capabilities.
 “Of course — proceed.”
 He took out a small weapon from the satchel attached to his belt, a pistol with a tuning-fork-like end.
 Using his traditional weapon, Sonar himself was able to take flight.
 The two descended to the floor below, Szackas landing with a slight jar.
 The Modoran ruler looked concerned as he touched down upon the limestone dust.
 “Is there a problem here?”